Billy Eckstine’s Dark Mirror

 Eckstine, a beautiful man with baritone to match, is surrounded by happy women.
 One nearly collapses into his embrace.

-Free sample: The Billy Eckstine Orchestra
+Get the Idea: The Billy Eckstine Orchestra

 The Making of Billy Eckstine’s Dark Mirror